 The most successful platforms come with a curated set of primitives, workflows, and best practices encoded within.
 Well-designed opinions lead to better outcomes and success for those who adopt them.

-Great opinions, encoded in platforms and SDKs, are an aide to the developer.
+Great opinions, encoded in platforms and SDKs, are an aid to the developer.
 They abstract common functionality and needs behind standard interfaces, constrain and eliminate bad patterns and choices, accelerate the path to value, and minimize development and maintenance costs.

 5. Performance and reliability issues

-Microservices offer total optionality in choice of technology.
-But the overhead of managing communication across disparate services is a common performance bottleneck.
+Microservices offer total optionality in choice of technology—but the overhead of managing communication across disparate services is a common performance bottleneck.

 🚧 Cautionary tale